jackyzha0/quartz/content/Public Journal.md

 ### December

 - Created a new Firefox extension to hold [ChatGPT in the Sidebar](https://github.com/semanticdata/firefox-chatgpt-in-sidebar).
-- Started learning [[./Svelte|Svelte]] with the aim to create a Milkdown markdown editor web app.
-- Started learning [[./Bulma|Bulma]] I would like to use it in conjunction with [[./Zola|Zola]] to create better looking websites.
-- I intend to restart using [Espanso](https://espanso.org/) to help with repetitive work phrases, addresses, contractors, etc.

 ### November

 - Created a new Firefox extension, [WhatsApp Pinned](https://github.com/semanticdata/firefox-ticktick-pinned), and [TickTick Pinned](https://github.com/semanticdata/firefox-ticktick-pinned) which toggle their respective web apps in a pinned tab.
-- Ported the Chrome extension [Text Revealer](https://github.com/jamigibbs/text-revealer-chrome-extension) to Firefox.
-[Source](https://github.com/semanticdata/text-revealer-firefox-extension)

-> [!notice]
-> The more technical aspect of the Public Journal have been extracted into the new [[./Dev Journal|Dev Journal]].
-Which I ttotally intend to keep updated. 🙄